Charles Apthorp: Death

 Apthorp died suddenly in November 1758; he complained "of a slight cold a few minutes before he expired."
 A New England newspaper described him as "the greatest and most noble merchant on this continent."
 Twelve days after his death, his funeral was held at King's Chapel.
 It was "attended by very many gentlemen of distinction and principal inhabitants of the town.
 The streets and windows of the houses, as the solemnity passed along, were thronged with spectators. ...
 [At King's Chapel] the Reverend Mr. Caner preached a suitable sermon to a crowded audience."

-A wall marker carved by Henry Cheere memorializes Apthorp inside King's Chapel; it "is crowned by a cherub weeping over a cinerary urn."
+A wall monument sculpted by Henry Cheere and shipped from England, memorializes Apthorp inside King's Chapel; it "is crowned by a cherub weeping over a cinerary urn."

 In a book written in 1910, Apthorp left a fortune equal to $150,000.

 After her husband died Grizzel lived near the Central House on Brattle Square [Dock Square at Brattle Street].
 She died at 88 years of age in 1796 in the home of her son, John in Quincy.
 A notice of her death described her as virtuous, amiable, charitable and well-regarded.